 Course description: Self-care, safety (including fire safety), and personal physical fitness

 - Really, you don’t even need this on most transcripts.
-However, Pennsylvania law requires that you show continuing education about fire safety, and Sarah has spent an increasing amount of time on physical activity, so I figure why not give her credit for it?
+However, Pennsylvania law requires that you show continuing education about fire safety, and Ashar has spent an increasing amount of time on physical activity, so I figure why not give him credit for it?

 - Personal fitness includes a TON of stuff that, on the other hand, I’m glad to spell out.
 We do a bunch of hiking and bicycling as a family.
-Sarah gets a lot of exercise working alpacas that outweigh her.
-She developed her own fitness routine based on her hero, Arnold Schwarzenegger.
+Ashar gets a lot of exercise working alpacas that outweigh him.
+He developed his own fitness routine based on his hero, Arnold Schwarzenegger.
 We joined a gym.
 We play basketball and soccer and baseball together.
 We go bowling and mini-golfing and to the trampoline park.
 All of that counts!